Avedati/RubyRubiksCube/README.md

 # RubyRubiksCube

-This is a rubik's cube, written in Ruby using the Gosu library for graphics.
+This is a 3D Rubik's Cube, written in Ruby using the Gosu library for graphics.

 ## Getting Started